 Annuity obligations arising from split-interest gifts are recognized as charity gift annuity liabilities.
 The excess of annuity gifts over the estimated annuities to be paid by the Organization over the beneficiary's lifetime is recognized as contribution revenue when received and is included in without donor restriction net assets in the accompanying financial statements.
-The initial liabilities resulting from these gifts are measured at fair value using the present value of the future payments to be made to beneficiaries, and subsequent actuarial revaluations of gift annuity obligations are being reported as Changes in Split-Interest Agreements in the statement of activities.
+The initial liabilities resulting from these gifts are measured at fair value using the present value of the future payments to be made to beneficiaries, and subsequent actuarial revaluations of gift annuity obligations are being reported as change in value of split-interest agreements in the statements of activities.
 Investment earnings on assets held under charitable gift annuities are recorded as investment income.